garth/ember-form-components/README.md

 });
 ```

+As well as `EmberFormComponents` the library also defines `EmberFC` as a shortcut to EmberFormComponents.

 This library currently contains the following components:

 * `{{input-text}}` - Supports required, regex validator, shouldEqual & custom validator (with async support)